surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ![](./images/Pictures/illu9_5.png)

-**Filterblock configuration** – Chooses how the filters, waveshaper and the gain stage are connected together.
+**filter block configuration** – Chooses how the filters, waveshaper and the gain stage are connected together.

-**Feedback** – Controls the amount (and polarity) of output that's fed back into the input of the filterblock.
-It has no effect when using the Serial 1 filterblock configuration (which because of this has a lower CPU load).
+**Feedback** – Controls the amount (and polarity) of output that's fed back into the input of the filter block.
+It has no effect when using the Serial 1 filter block configuration (which because of this has a lower CPU load).

 **Filter balance** – Controls how the two filters are mixed.
-The behavior depend on the filterblock configuration.
+The behavior depend on the filter block configuration.

 NOTE: